Robert-Xsa/Sequence-modeling-and-time-series-analysis-Concepts/README.md

 1. Trend Analysis

    Identifying the long-term movement or pattern in the data, whether it's increasing, decreasing, or remaining stable over time.

 2. Seasonality

    Recognizing repeating patterns or cycles within the data, often influenced by factors like seasons, months, or days of the week.

 3. Autocorrelation

    Studying the correlation of a time series with its own past values at different time lags.

+**Applications of Time Series Analysis**

+1. Financial Forecasting

+   Predicting stock prices, currency exchange rates, or commodity prices.

+3. Demand Forecasting

+   Predicting future demand for products or services based on historical sales data.

+5. Energy Consumption Prediction

+   Forecasting energy usage patterns for efficient resource allocation.

 # **NOTE;**